ETERNAL YOU

 WORLD PREMIERE What if you lived in a coastal city never knowing that the ocean hid a deadly poison?
 That’s exactly what LA residents did for decades, until a scientist alerted LA Times journalist Rosanna Xia to a problem ignored by officials for years.
 They discover that as many as half a million barrels of DDT waste had been dumped into the ocean, and are finally able to connect the dots between sick sea lions, a poisoned ecosystem, and the legacy of health issues in all who’ve been exposed. - Bedatri D. Choudhury

-The first screening will be followed by a Q&A with director and producer Rosanna Xia, director and producer Daniel Straub, cinematographer, and editor and producer Austin Straub.
+The first and second screening will be followed by a Q&A with director and producer Rosanna Xia, director and producer Daniel Straub, cinematographer, and editor and producer Austin Straub.

 This film contains the following accessibility options for viewers: